 Overview

-The Issuer2 Service is walt.id's enterprise solution for creating, signing and distributing verifiable digital credentials based on various formats and standards.
-It implements the OpenID4VCI 1.0 specification and introduces a profile-based architecture for streamlined credential issuance.
+The Issuer2 Service is walt.id's Enterprise solution for creating, signing, and distributing verifiable digital credentials using multiple credential formats and standards.
+It implements the OID4VCI v1.0 specification and introduces a profile-based architecture for easier credential issuance.
+Supported credential formats include W3C VC, SD-JWT VC (IETF), and ISO 18013-5 mDL.

 Supported Standards